DataBiosphere/terra-java-project-template/scripts/README.md

   - the caveat is that `getopts` assumes the `OPTARG` is `-long-name`, akin to the `-aoption-value` assignment above.

+## `utils.sh`

+This script serves as a library of tools that can be used in shell scripts to help with logging.
+See [./scripts/utils.sh](./utils.sh) for usage and more information.

 ## Sample hello-world script

 Please copy-and-paste the following into your script to get you started.